MVS-sysgen/minizip/README.md

 the destination file will have (member) automatically appended.
 ```

 Much like MINIZIP you need to use JCL.
-Minizip expects the following:
+Miniunz expects the following:

   - DD for `STDOUT`, `SYSPRINT`, `SYSTERM`, and `SYSIN`
   - DD for `SYSUT1`, which is the work DD